-Ashfords' Disputed Wills and Trusts team appreciate that the cost of obtaining legal advice or pursuing or defending a claim is often of most concern to clients.
+Ashfords' Disputed Wills and Trusts team appreciates that the cost of obtaining legal advice or pursuing or defending a claim is often of most concern to clients.
 This brief guide outlines the basic rules about costs and the various funding options that we may be able to offer to you.

 Legal Costs - The basic position

 In litigation, the general rule on costs is that the losing party pays not only their own legal costs but a contribution towards the winning party’s legal costs too.